3 Importing and exporting data

 values or value labels as levels of the factor in R.

-the argument levels
+This is achieved through the argument levels

 , which can take the values "default"